konsumer/chiptune2.js/README.md

 # Chiptune.js
 #### Version 2

+> **konsumer:** This has been modified to work in more ES6 environments.
+It makes no assumptions about web/node/etc. `AudioContext` should be global or passed to `ChiptuneJsConfig`

 This is a javascript library that can play module music files.
 It is based on the [libopenmpt](https://lib.openmpt.org/libopenmpt) C/C++ library.
 To translate libopenmpt into Javascript [emscripten](https://github.com/kripken/emscripten) was used.
 For audio output inside the browser WebAudio API is used.

 **Please note**: The compiled `libopenmpt.js` in this repository is based on an outdated version of libopenmpt.
 Newer versions contain bugfixes and other improvements.
 Download the latest version from the libopenmpt developers [here](https://lib.openmpt.org/libopenmpt/download/) and replace `libopenmpt.js.mem` and `libopenmpt.js`.